PaulSweeney89/P-S-Tasks/Project-Iris/README.md

     - Scatter Plots - Pairs of Variables.png
     - Combined Scatter Plots - Pairs of Variables.png

-**Note:** during the undertaking of this project and to aid with the development of the program, additional scripts and plots have been produced.
-These files can be found in the *scripts* & *add_outputs* folders.
+**Note:** during the undertaking of this project and to aid with the development of the program, additional scripts and plots have been produced, these files can be found in the *scripts* folder and the *add_outputs* folder.

 - - - - - - - - -
 ## Analysis & Review of Program Outputs ##